Electoral Count Reform and Presidential Transition Improvement Act of 2022

 The Electoral Count Reform and Presidential Transition Improvement Act of 2022 is a revision of the Electoral Count Act of 1887, adding to procedures set out in the Constitution of the United States for the counting of electoral votes following a presidential election.
 It also amended the Presidential Transition Act.

-The Act was passed on December 23, 2022, by the 117th Congress, and signed into law by President Joe Biden as Division P of the Consolidated Appropriations Act, 2023.
+The Act was passed on December 23, 2022, by the 117th Congress and signed into law by President Joe Biden as Division P of the Consolidated Appropriations Act, 2023.

 Background

 The act is intended to prevent a repeat of the January 6 United States Capitol attack following President Trump's refusal to concede the 2020 election.
 It mainly focuses on preventing the direct cause of this attack, Trump's fake elector plan legitimized by disinformation about the President of the Senate's alleged ability to reject state elector slates.
 In the aftermath of his election loss, Trump conspired with his campaign team to submit documents in several states (all of which had been won by Biden) which falsely claimed to be legitimate electoral certificates for President Trump and Vice President Mike Pence.
-After the submission of these documents, the Trump campaign intended that the presiding officer of the United States Senate, either President of the Senate Pence or President pro tempore Chuck Grassley, would claim to have the unilateral power to reject electors during the January 6, 2021 vote counting session; the presiding officer would reject all electors from the several states in which the Trump campaign had submitted false documents, leaving 232 votes for Trump and 222 votes for Biden, thereby overturning the election results in favour of Trump.
+After the submission of these documents, the Trump campaign intended that the presiding officer of the United States Senate, either President of the Senate Pence or President pro tempore Chuck Grassley, would claim to have the unilateral power to reject electors during the January 6, 2021 vote counting session; the presiding officer would reject all electors from the several states in which the Trump campaign had submitted false documents, leaving 232 votes for Trump and 222 votes for Biden, thereby overturning the election results in favor of Trump.
 The plans for January 6 failed to come to fruition after Pence refused to follow the campaign's proposals.
 These events, culminating with the attack during the vote counting session, led to a delay in the transition to the Biden administration.
-The act addressed issues such as these by allowing some transition to begin even when an election result is unclear, and clarified the vice president's role in the certification of electoral votes.
+The act addressed issues such as these by allowing some transition to begin even when an election result is unclear and clarified the vice president's role in the certification of electoral votes.